googleads/videojs-ima/README.md

 // player.ima.initializeAdDisplayContainer();
 ```

-Please include the following CSS into you app's CSS to insure proper position for the ad container.
+Please include the following CSS into you app's CSS to ensure proper position for the ad container.

 ```CSS
 .ima-ad-container {